MoriLabNagoya/RAPID/README.md

 RAPID now uses:

 - YOLO for ROI detection (`best.pt`)
-- `ICML-NoAI` for the legacy classical segmentation path
+- `ICWAPR` is the method presented in ICWAPR 2023 in Japan.
-- `ICML-improve` as the default segmentation path
+- `Journal` is the method described in journal. (under review)

 ## Recommended Windows/ubuntu environment